duel0213/asphyxia-plugins/iidx@asphyxia/README.md

 ---

 Known Issues
   - Clear Lamps may display invalid lamps due to missing conversion code
+  - DJ LEVEL folders are broken in ~ DJ TROOPERS due to missing rank_id
   - LEGGENDARIA play records before HEROIC VERSE may not display on higher version due to missing conversion code

 ---